MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

 Mask Creation
 -------------

-The creation of the mask is done using two thresholds to exclude artifacts from regions without signals, such as air in the lungs, and a ROI selection to exlude artifacts outside the ROI.
+The creation of the mask is done using two thresholds to exclude artifacts from regions without signals, such as air in the lungs, and a ROI selection to exclude artifacts outside the ROI.
 This is particularly relevant for the center region of the coil sensitivity plot and is done in the function `bmCoilSense_nonCart_mask_automatic`.

 .. code-block:: matlab